Capital Equipment, Software, And Vehicle Procedures Skip to main content

 Capital Equipment Procedures

 The Financial Services General Accounting Office will maintain records for all capital equipment used by the University.
 University capital equipment must cost greater than or equal to $5,000 and be movable, with a useful life of two or more years.
-Equipment acquired under sponsored contracts and designated capital equipment per contract/grant is also tracked.
+Equipment acquired under sponsored contracts and designated capital equipment per contract/grant are also tracked.

 Please include asset tag number & description.